haitruong-tech/g-sneaker-fe/README.md

 yarn
 ```

+Second, copy `.env.example` to `.env` (if you modify the BE port please also change the port on `.env`)

-Second, run the development server:
+Third, run the development server:

 ```bash
 npm run dev